5.6.8.6 Computer Implemented Inventions, Mere Schemes, and Business Methods

 • whether the computer is merely an intermediary or tool for performing the method while adding nothing of substance to the idea;

-• whether there is ingenuity in the way in which the computer is utilised;
+• whether there is ingenuity in the way in which a computer is utilised;

 • whether the invention involves steps that are foreign to the normal use of computers; and